home-assistant-ecosystem/python-hole/README.rst

 Usage
 -----

-The file ``example.py`` contains an example about how to use this module.
+The files ``examplev5.py`` and ``examplev6.py`` contains examples about how to use this module.

 Roadmap
 -------

-There are more features on the roadmap but there is no ETA because I prefer to support Open Source projects were third party contributions are appreciated.
+There are more features on the roadmap but there is no ETA because I prefer to support Open Source projects where third party contributions are appreciated.

 License
 -------